harveymmangisa1/studio/USER_GUIDE.md

-# StockPaEasy User Guide
+# paeasybooks User Guide

-Welcome to StockPaEasy!
+Welcome to paeasybooks!
 This guide will help you get started with the core features of the application.

 ## 1. Dashboard